matheusVitor1/ErpJavaMySql/README.md

 # ErpJavaMySql
-Please, for the system to work correctly, have installed MySql remotely
+Please, for the system to work correctly, have installed MySql remotely and use the script (querysDBMySql)